 This Essay has three parts.
 In the first part, I will provide a somewhat different account to the question at the heart of LaRue's book: the nature of the "truth" about our society that a judicially authored "story" might possess when that story purports to be about our past, but actually departs in significant particulars from historical fact.'
 In the second part of this Essay, I examine some of the costs attached to this general practice both on and off the Court."
 In the third and final part of this Essay, I will explore one sort of more or less true story used by the Supreme Court to buttress its affirmative action jurisprudence.

 53 Wash. & Lee L. Rev. 995 (1996)

 Scholarly Commons Citation

 West, Robin, "Constitutional Fictions and Meritocratic Success Stories" (1996).
 Georgetown Law Faculty Publications and Other Works.
-Paper 668.
+668.